Apache NiFi - MiNiFi C++

 UpdateAttribute

 The next table outlines CMAKE flags that correspond with MiNiFi extensions.
-Extensions that are enabled by default ( such as CURL ), can be disabled with the respective CMAKE flag on the command line.
+Extensions that are enabled by default ( such as RocksDB ), can be disabled with the respective CMAKE flag on the command line.

 Extension SetProcessors and Controller ServicesCMAKE Flag